Fallen Heroes (Homicide: Life on the Street): Plot summary

 Meanwhile, Terri Stivers tells Giardello about her suspicions that this entire sequence of events is somehow the result of Luther Mahoney's shooting last year by Mike Kellerman, so Giardello orders Falsone and Pembleton to question Kellerman about the shooting.
-Knowing that something is "wrong" about the shooting, Pembleton and Falsone assume that Mahoney was unarmed and that Lewis planted his gun, an accusation which outrages Kellerman.
+Not believing the official reports of the incident, the two assume that Mahoney was unarmed and that Lewis planted his gun, an accusation which outrages Kellerman.
 Based on Kellerman's body language, Pembleton realizes Luther was armed, but that his gun was lowered when Kellerman shot him, and thus the shooting can not be justified under "imminent danger".
-Kellerman is ordered to turn in his badge and Glock 19 pistol, as Pembleton turns to the side and says he can no longer stand to look at Kellerman.
-Kellerman eventually admits to what happened.
-Later, he has a private discussion with Lewis while still in "the box" and asks Lewis if he can have his gun for a minute while Lewis leaves.
-Lewis smiles sadly and says, "I can't do that, Mikey" before leaving him alone.
+Kellerman admits to the truth of the shooting and angrily hands his badge to Pembleton, who refuses to look him in the eye.
+Having already turned his gun over to Falsone as per departmental procedure when the questioning began, Kellerman later has a private talk with Lewis and asks to borrow his gun and be left alone for a moment.
+Lewis refuses this request.

-Kellerman has a discussion with Giardello, who says that if Kellerman stays with the force and attempts to fight the charges that he shot Luther illegally, a jury could very well acquit him under the circumstances.
-However, even if he is cleared, the reputations of Kellerman, Lewis, and Stivers (all of whom were on the scene) will be forever tarnished, and they will certainly be fired once their false reports of the shooting come to light.
-On the other hand, if Kellerman resigns on the spot, then Giardello will consider the matter closed and Lewis and Stivers will be able to keep their jobs.
+Giardello offers Kellerman two options.
+He can stay on the job and face a jury trial over the shooting; regardless of the outcome, though, he, Lewis, and Stivers (who were all on the scene) will certainly be fired once their false reports come to light.
+On the other hand, if Kellerman resigns immediately, then Giardello will consider the matter closed and the other two detectives can keep their jobs.

 Giardello and Pembleton visit Bayliss in the hospital.
 Pembleton, who in the past had repeatedly expressed disdain for both friendship and God, breaks down and prays to God that his friend's life be spared.
-Motivated by guilt and worry over Bayliss' shooting, the strain of interrogating Kellerman, and his own moral outrage that Giardello has again chosen to forgive corrupt behavior by detectives, Pembleton resigns.
+Motivated by guilt and worry over Bayliss' shooting, the strain of interrogating Kellerman, and his own moral outrage that corrupt detectives have been allowed to escape punishment, Pembleton hands in his badge and resigns.

-In the episode's brief coda, Kellerman drunkenly confronts an irate customer in a bar, reflexively saying he is a cop before his lack of a badge reminds him that he resigned.
-The man laughs at him, and Kellerman's face floods with shame and regret.
+In the final scene, Kellerman drunkenly confronts an irate customer at a bar, reflexively saying that he is a cop and opening his jacket to display the badge and gun clipped to his belt.
+They are no longer there, reminding him that he too has resigned, and his face floods with shame and regret as the customer laughs at him.